Using AI in Cybersecurity

 Finding a needle in a haystack is difficult and finding traces of an attack in a sea of data produced by machines is a daunting job where humans won’t be able to read let alone get insights and useful information on who maliciously accessed networks and systems.

-1- It can handle a lot of data
+1- AI in cyber security can handle a lot of data

 On a typical company’s server, a lot of activities take place.
 This implies that a significant amount of data is transmitted daily between customers and the company and between machines and networks.
 Cybersecurity analysts can’t examine every bit of data for potential risks.